When shopping for the best beauty products, is natural a shoo-in? The answer might surprise you.

 Taking all of the above into consideration, it’s easy to assume that we all need to start boycotting “natural” skincare and beauty.
 But again, it’s important to remember that the boundaries in this sector are blurry.
 And, when respected, nature can give us nourishing ingredients in a sustainable way.

-Take Brad Pitt’s new skincare line Le Domaine, for example, which sources much of its key ingredient, grape-based antioxidants, from the actor’s own certified organic vineyard in southern France.
+Take Brad Pitt’s recently launched skincare line Le Domaine, for example, which sources much of its key ingredient, grape-based antioxidants, from the actor’s own certified organic vineyard in southern France.
 And Lancôme, which is committed to growing and sourcing many of its own raw materials.
 To cultivate its signature rose scent, for example, it recently acquired Le Domaine la Rose, an estate in Grasse on the French Riviera, where it employs regenerative agricultural practices.

 But luxury, French-grown ingredients aren’t the only way to ensure sustainable beauty.
 Many cosmetic scientists believe that the laboratory can, and should, play a role in the future of the market.
 After all, we already make several synthetic alternatives to traditionally natural ingredients.